wufujie2000/MVC5.Template/README.md

 # Installation
 1. Before opening project rename it using "Rename Project.exe".
+2. Build project(might need to build twice) or restore NuGet packages.
-2. Open the project and run "update-database" command on "Data" project.
+3. Open "Package Manager Console" and run "update-database" command on "Data" project.
-3. Install necessary VS extensions if you don't have them already:
+4. Install necessary VS extensions if you don't have them already:
   - NUnit Tests Adapter.
   - Web Essentials 201X.
   - If you are using VS2012, change T4Scaffolding.Core package version to 1.0.0.